gultar/arianes-thread-blockchain/readme.md

 # Hydracoin.js

-A Nodejs + Socket.io + Rocket-Store Blockchain platform with support for smart contracts written in Nodejs and pluggable consensus protocol.
+A Nodejs + Socket.io + Rocket-Store Blockchain platform with support for smart contracts written in Nodejs and pluggable consensus protocols.
 The platform is shipped with Proof of Work and Permissioned capabilities.
 It's still a WIP and will likely remain so for a while but feel free to reach out or contribute to this project as I would like to see it put to good use eventually

 ### Prerequisites